 I can’t help but comment on the sensationalistic writings of Dan Brown and his ilk.
 Even though his writings are fictional, many surprisingly still labor under the false assumption his books are carefully researched.
 Nothing could be further from the truth, as countless reviews have demonstrated.
 For instance, Brown claims the New Testament Gospels were later revisions and the Gnostic gospels were the earlier writings.
 This turns all of our historical evidence and scholarly consensus on its head.
 It would be laughable if it wasn’t taken seriously by some.

 Brown also claims the Gnostic gospels defended a human Jesus from the Christians who wanted to turn him into a god.
 We’ll explore in a future post just when the Christians started believing in Jesus’ divinity, but Brown shockingly gets completely backward the nature of his own cherished alternative gospels.
 It was the New Testament Gospels who portrayed a Christ who was not only divine but also profoundly human.
 And it was the later, Gnostic gospels who denied the humanity of Jesus, and insisted he was purely divine!
+[Note: The Gospel of Thomas doesn’t specifically deny the humanity of Jesus, but it does strongly emphasize his divinity, and even encourages us to recognize our own divinity!]
 Again, such subterfuge could be humorous if not for the surprising influence it has somehow garnered.